leocamelo/resultr/README.md

 gem 'resultr'
 ```

-and run `bundle install` fro your shell.
+and run `bundle install` from your shell.

 To install the gem manually from your shell, run: